 What is your turnaround time for a commissioned painting?

 Turnaround time is 4-6 weeks after all aspects of the piece and a plan have been discussed.
 Depending on my workload, framing options, and other factors, this timeline may be extended.
 I will work with you on an estimated completion date for your specific project.

 I live near Madison and would like to pick up my painting.
 Do I have to pay shipping?

 If you purchase an original painting and would like to pick up your art in Madison WI, please use coupon code LOCALPICKUP.
 We will then arrange a pickup in a convenient public location for both parties.
-Prints are not available for local pick up.
-The LOCALPICKUP coupon code may not be used for shipped orders.
+Prints are not available for immediate local pick up.

 Live Painting FAQ

 What is live painting and how will it enhance my event?

 Live painting is an improvisational performance in which a visual artist creates a painting in front of a live audience during the duration of an event.
 A live painting performance artist creates the artwork from start to finish as a method of entertainment.
 Unlike purchasing a piece created in the artist's studio, a live painting session includes the whole performance from start to finish.
 It is a way to engage your guests and create fantastic memories.

 Why choose you to perform at my event?